 Halina Wiczyk, M.D., Reproductive Endocrinologist

-Dr. Wiczyk’s provocative talk challenged the students to consider criteria of age, anonymity, familiarity, family structure and relationship, fresh versus frozen embryos and genetics in third party reproduction.
+Dr. Wiczyk’s provocative talk challenged the students to consider criteria of age, anonymity, familiarity, family structure relationship, fresh versus frozen embryos, and genetics in reproduction

 Spring 2007 - Ethical Issues in Monitoring Clergy Offenders